CubeAPM

 Grafana Cloud: Cost for Small, Medium, and Large Teams

 Grafana follows a modular billing model where each service — Logs, Metrics, and Traces — is priced separately.
-While this flexibility benefits smaller setups, costs scale sharply once multiple telemetry pipelines are ingested simultaneously.
+While this flexibility benefits smaller setups, costs scale as usage grows.

 Grafana Cloud Pricing: